microsoft/jrt-controller/docs/understand_simple_app.md

 ### 1.3.3.
 Run the components

-You will need to open four terminals.
+You will need to open five terminals.

 * **Terminal 1:**